cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 ## Available options

-The operator looks for the following environment variables to be defined in the config map:
+The operator looks for the following environment variables to be defined in the `ConfigMap`/`Secret`:

 Name | Description
 ---- | -----------
 `INHERITED_ANNOTATIONS` | list of annotation names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
 `INHERITED_LABELS` | list of label names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
 `PULL_SECRET_NAME` | name of an additional pull secret to be defined in the operator's namespace and to be used to download images

-By default, the above variables are not set.
+`ENABLE_INSTANCE_MANAGER_INPLACE_UPDATES` | when set to `true`, enables in-place updates of the instance manager after an update of the operator, avoiding rolling updates of the cluster (default `false`) |

 Values in `INHERITED_ANNOTATIONS` and `INHERITED_LABELS` support path-like wildcards.
 For example, the value `example.com/*` will match both the value `example.com/one` and `example.com/two`.